 2. What is the effective date of the policy?

-This new policy goes into effect on March 5, 2026.
+This new policy is effective March 5, 2026.

 3. Does this change the current process for notifying IBX of an emergent inpatient admission via PEAR PM within two business days of the admission?

-Hospitals may submit the initial authorization request before the member is discharged; however, we encourage hospitals to submit after the member is discharged, covering the inpatient stay up to and including day 5.
-Submitting the request after the member is discharged helps reduce avoidable delays that may occur when documentation is incomplete or missing early in the stay.
+Yes, hospitals may submit notification before the member is discharged.
+However, we encourage hospitals to submit after the member is discharged so we have a complete picture of the admission.
+This also helps reduce avoidable delays that may occur when documentation is incomplete or missing early in the stay.
+All submissions should include clinical documentation for up to and including day 5.

-10. Do all observation claims now require authorization?
+9. Do all observation claims now require authorization?

 No, there are no changes to the submission process for an observation claim.
 Observation stays do not require authorization or notification.